 Send Email: The Send Email flow action we can use to send the email to the user.

 Once the flow got created, it is the time we can test the flow.

 Open the SharePoint Online list and add an item to the list like below:

-Once the item added to the SharePoint Online list, I received an email like below from the Microsoft flow.
+Once the item was added to the SharePoint Online list, I received an email like the below from the Microsoft flow.
 The flow triggered the email automatically.